angelplusultra/angelplusultra/README.md

 Code Planner AI is a GitHub App that generates AI-driven implementation plans for GitHub Issues.
 It analyzes your codebase to provide detailed, actionable steps to tackle issues efficiently—whether it’s a bug fix, a new feature, or a system refactor.
 By eliminating blank-page paralysis, Code Planner AI helps you start with confidence and stay focused on building.

-Currently in **beta**, I'm inviting developers to try out Code Planner AI and share feedback to help shape its future.
+Currently in **Proof of Concept (PoC) Launch**, I'm inviting developers to try out Code Planner AI and share feedback to help shape its future.
 Check it out on [GitHub](https://github.com/Code-Planner-AI) and join the beta testing community!